tsujamin/digi-approval/design/design.md

 ## Community Parties ##

 + **MusicACT**
     + *Stakeholder interest*: MusicACT set the original challenge.
-Their interest is in the challenge POC being developed into a full system to improve their experience in dealing with government for the activities they organise.
+Their interest is in the challenge POC being developed into a full system, thereby improving their experience in dealing with government whilst organising their events.
 They have identified a number of pain points which they would like to see improved.
 They see this project as part of a broader process of improving government services.
 	+ *Communication strategy*: DigiACTive has consulted them in the scoping process and will also work with them in the user testing part of the process.

++ **Tuggeranong Community Festival**
+    + *Stakeholder interest*: As the organisers of a large event in the territory they have an interest in the event organisation process being streamlined.
+They have highlighted a need for transparency and visibility regarding an applications processing status.
+They also identified a need for clarification of the relevant stakeholders requirements when issuing approvals.
+    + *Communication strategy*: DigiACTive has consulted them in the scoping process and will also work with them in the user testing part of the process.

 ## Other affected parties ##

 + **SSICT**
-    + *Stakeholder interest*: SSICT is responsible for the servers that the code would run on if the POC is converted to a full system.
-At this stage, none of the code runs on SSICT servers.
+    + *Stakeholder interest*: SSICT is responsible for the servers that the project would run on if the POC is converted to a full system.
+At this stage, none of the code is hosted on SSICT servers.
     + *Communication strategy*: SSICT's requirements are represented by their standards document.
 The solution is designed to comply with these standards.
 There is no ongoing communications planned with SSICT at this point.

 + **Other Agencies**:
     + *Stakeholder Interest*: The permit approval process involves several government agencies, including the **Emergency Services Agency**, the **Australian Federal Police**, the **ACT Insurance Authority** and the **Environment Protection Authority**.
 Each agency is responsible for ensuring that applications meet the relevant requirements within the agency's areas of interest.
 Each agency has its own policies, procedures and systems for handling applications.
-    + *Communication Strategy*: These agency's interestes have been accounted for in the system design.
+    + *Communication Strategy*: These agency's interests have been accounted for in the system design.
 Provision has been made for agencies to communicate effectively with TAMS staff and customers, whether they choose to adopt the system or remain with existing processes and systems (see the Technical Brief for more details).
 There is no ongoing communications planned with these agencies at this point.

 # Risk Management #